Animal cell |

 Primary Culture

-These cells have a lower mortality rate and are vulnerable to viral and bacterial infections.
+These cells have a lower mortality rate and are vulnerable to

 Secondary Culture

-When the primary culture is subcultured over a span of time in an artificial media, then secondary cultures are obtained.
-Secondary cell cultures are better than primary cultures because they are more accessible, simpler to grow, and could be preserved.
-These cells have longer life due to the availability of proper nutrient and growth supplements.
+cultures are better than primary cultures because they are more accessible, simpler to grow, and could be preserved.
+These cells have longer life due to the

 Secondary culture provides an ideal cell concentration for sustainable growth and cells are less prone to viral and bacterial contaminations.
 These cells undergo transformation because of subculturing results in immortal cells in some situations.